WFU-HPC/deac-docs/source/cluster-general_overview.rst

 ============================

-Generally, the login nodes of the cluster behave identically to any Linux workstation that you would log into remotely using an SSH client.
+Generally, the login nodes of the cluster behave identically to any Linux workstation that you would log in to remotely using an SSH client.

 -  Typical login shells, Linux commands, filesystem layout
 -  Standard Red Hat Enterprise Linux software available